-Moon viewing is a festival to celebrate mid-autumn and we adore the full moon.The day of the festival depends in ancient Japanese lunar calender.
-These days, the festival is held in mid-September in Gregorian calender.In this season, we can feel a coming of autumn though it is a mid-autumn festival.
+Moon viewing is a festival to celebrate mid-autumn and we adore the full moon.The day of the festival depends in ancient Japanese lunar calendar.
+These days, the festival is held in mid-September in Gregorian calendar.In this season, we can feel a coming of autumn though it is a mid-autumn festival.

 In ancient times, people just enjoyed viewing the moon.In Heian period, the custom to watch the full moon in mid-autumn brought to Japan from China.The custom was acceptable because Japanese people found pleasure in admiring each season.
 The aristocracy loved to watch the moon with music and sake.

 At the same time, autumn is a season for cultivating of crops.
 Cultivation is very important for us because Shinto has a close relationship to rice cultivation as I indicated in the last article.In autumn, we show our gratitude to Shinto Kami which represent nature that provides us with crops.

 Take a look at the picture above.These are typical offerings prepared for moon viewing.You can find glasses at a right side of the picture.The glasses works as yorishiro （依代）which kami descend to.

 On the day of moon viewing, we watch the moon at home. we eat dango, the Japanese sweets because it resembles the moon.